Chess (musical): Act 2

 Eight weeks later, everyone is in Budapest to witness the conclusion of the match between Anatoly and Freddie ("The Arbiter" / "Hungarian Folk Song").
 Florence is elated to be back in her hometown, but dismayed that she remembers none of it ("Heaven Help My Heart").
 Molokov offers to help her find her missing father and starts "investigating".
 Freddie, under protestations from Walter, is confident that he will win ("Winning").
 Florence and Anatoly are now openly lovers, though their relationship is complicated by the arrival of Svetlana, Anatoly's estranged wife, in Budapest ("You and I").
 Anatoly discovers that Molokov is threatening his brother's family to get him to return to Russia and begins to break down, losing a string of matches and leaving the score tied at five games all ("Freddie Goes Metal").
 Molokov and Walter, interested in exchanging key individuals for their respective countries, collaborate to achieve their separate goals ("Let's Work Together"), and Molokov reveals to Walter that Florence's father is alive in Budapest, who in turn reveals this to Florence.
 Pressured by this information and the strain on her relationship with Anatoly, Florence turns to Svetlana for solace ("I Know Him So Well").
 Anatoly, having heard the news of Florence's father, cannot focus on the match at hand, and so Florence asks Freddie for a postponement, but he refuses and breaks down on live television, reflecting how his broken childhood made him who he is today ("Pity the Child").
 In the meantime, Molokov brings Florence to see a man claiming to be her father and the two joyously reconnect ("Father's Lullaby").

 In the deciding game of the match, Anatoly resolves to ensure that Florence is reunited with her father.
 He thus chooses to recant his defection and makes a tactical error during the game.
 Freddie immediately takes advantage of the blunder and proceeds to win the tournament, becoming the new world champion ("Endgame").
 Florence and Anatoly reflect on the conclusion of their romance ("You and I: Reprise").

+Epilogue

 Florence is left alone to wait for her father when she is approached by Walter, who confesses that the old man is not her father, who is most likely dead.
 It seems that Molokov struck a deal with Walter that if the Russians managed to get Anatoly back, they would release a captured American spy; using Florence, they succeeded.
 Florence has now left Freddie, been abandoned by Anatoly, and lost the father she never had, realising that she too has been used, and she sadly mirrors Anatoly's earlier sentiment that her only borders lie around her heart ("Anthem: Reprise").